 Matsutake Soup (松茸お吸い物) is a classic Japanese autumn soup with highly-prized fragrant matsutake mushrooms in clear dashi broth.
 This type of soup does not have miso paste, and is called Suimono or Osuimono which means “food you can sip”.

-What is Matsutake Mushroom
+What is Matsutake Mushroom?

-If you are a seasoned mushroom forager or mushroom connoisseur, you’ve probably heard of matsutake mushroom.
 An aromatic mushroom found near specific species of pine tree, matsutake are large firm mushrooms that are ivory in color.
 In Japanese, matsu (松) means pine and take (茸) means mushroom.
 It has a very distinct taste and smell like no other food.
 Imagine a mushroom with extremely concentrated smell of pine wood.
 Matsutake holds a special place in the culinary world in Japan just like truffles are to French people.
 We also strongly believe that eating matsutake have many health benefits and one of it includes reducing the free radicals that lead to cancer.

 The Japanese has many different preparations for this savory mushroom.
 One of the simplest ways to enjoy this prized mushroom is by simply grilling it and seasoned with only soy sauce and mirin.
-We also use it to infused other dishes like rice or chawanmushi.
+We also use it to infuse other dishes like rice or chawanmushi.

 In Japan, due to an issue with pine roundworm, the production has decreased over the past few decades.
-However the mushroom is also grown in other parts of the world.
+However, the mushroom is also grown in other parts of the world.
 The ones I buy from the local market are from the US (Oregon/Washington areas).

 Alternatives to Matsutake Mushroom